(Originally published on 2025-04-05; last reviewed on 2026-02-17; last updated on 2026-02-17)

 Exile into Darkness (nonfunctional)

-Continuing the template change introduced with Magic: The Gathering Foundations, “of their choice” was added to the sacrifice instruction.
+Continuing the templating change introduced with Magic: The Gathering Foundations, “of their choice” is added to the sacrifice instruction of Exile into Darkness.

 Target player sacrifices a creature with mana value 3 or less.